exelix11/QuestSongManager/README.md

 # Quest Song Manager

-This is a simple song maanger for the Quest version of Beat Saber.
+This is a simple song manager for the Quest version of Beat Saber.

 ## Features